sjm-practice/microscope/README.md

     - find returns a cursor (which is a reactive data source)
     - fetch transforms cursor in to an array
     - NOTE: a Meteor app however, can iterate over a cursor. so fetch is used when you explicitly would like the data in an array
+* Errors section (validatePost)
+    - notice that validatePost is called by client, and server method
+    - this prevents unvalidated posts from being entered by a client or server call
+    - although safe, this didn't seem very DRY to me
+        - my initial inclination would have been to call from server method only, but is a better user experience to call from client as well (immediate user feedback)

 ## Feedback
 * A minor misinterpretation of the text (Chapter 5, Routing).
 At first read, I thought the text implied a loading template was included.